giladno/express-boilerplate/README.md

 -   [Sequelize](http://docs.sequelizejs.com/) - a promise-based ORM for Node.js v4 and up, used to handle database migrations and queries
 -   [Morgan](https://github.com/expressjs/morgan) - an HTTP request logger
 -   [longjohn](https://github.com/mattinsler/longjohn) - A module that helps display more info regarding stack traces
--   [require-all](https://github.com/felixge/node-require-all) - An easy way to require all files within a directory.
+-   [require-all](https://github.com/felixge/node-require-all) - An easy way to require all files within a directory
 -   [winston](https://github.com/winstonjs/winston) - Like console.log(), but better :)
 -   [cookie-session](https://github.com/expressjs/cookie-session) - Simple cookie-based session middleware, used to save and sync user session between the client and server
 -   [ejs](http://ejs.co/) - A templating engine for JavaScript